iShawshank/Anagrammer/README.md

 ## Design Overview:
 TOOLS:

-I chose to use Spring and Maven for this project as Maven makes it easy to manage dependencies and Spring makes it easy to implement a REST API.
+I chose to use Spring and Maven for this project as Maven makes it easy to build / manage the application and Spring makes it easy to implement a REST API.

 ENGLISH WORD DICTIONARY: